Anthropology

 • Teaches Human Biological Evolution (Anthro 101/111), Primate Lives (Anthro 116), Human Language and Communication (Anthro 104)

-• Interested in evolution of behavior; cooperation; primate behavioral ecology; evolution of language
+• Areas of Interest - evolution of behavior; cooperation; primate behavioral ecology; evolution of language

 • Role in the department - "The bone keeper" (aka lab collection manager)